themejuice/tj/README.md

 | `[--no_db]`                      | Bool   | New project does not need a database             |

 ### Setting up an existing site:
 Use this to setup an existing local site installation within the development environment.
 You will go through the setup process to create the necessary files for the VM, including `vvv-hosts`, `vvv-nginx.conf`, and a fresh database (unless one already exists by the name chosen).
+This is essentially an alias for `create`, but with a few options being skipped.
 ```bash
 tj setup # Aliases: up prep init make
 ```